Fig. 3.1.1 The Buck Converter

 Fig. 3.1.5 Buck Converter for Negative Supplies

-For negative supplies the circuit shown in Fig. 3.1.5 can be used.
+In many complex circuits, the main DC supply may be at a too high voltage for some parts of the circuit.
+E.g. a 24Vdc supply for an output stage may need to be reuduced to 5V or 3.3V for logic circuits driving the output stage.
+In some circuits it may also be necessary to cater for negative supplies.
+For such circumstances the circuit shown in Fig. 3.1.5 can be used.
 This involves a change around in the positions of L1 and D1, and reversing the polarity of C compared to the circuit in Fig 3.1.2.
 This variation of the basic buck converter now inverts the positive DC input to produce a negative supply in the range of 0V to −VIN.